Thissutek/ai-meal-plan/README.md

 - **React Hook Form**: Form handling and validation
 - **React Native Elements**: UI component library

-## 📝 License

-This project is created for educational and personal use.
-Please respect the terms of service for all integrated APIs.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📞 Support

 For issues with: